the-events-calendar/the-events-calendar/readme.txt

 = Activate =

 No setup required.
-Just plug and play!
+Just navigate to your site's Plugins section, activate and play!

 = Settings =

 There are a growing number of options you can set to make your calendar behave in a specific manner.
-Simple click The Event Calendar in the settings panel:
+Simple click Events Calendar Pro in the settings panel:

 * Default View for Events: Select Calendar or Event list as the default view for the events view
-* Default Country: Select the default country for creating events
+* Show Comments: Enable or disable comments for events
-* Embed Google Maps: Turn on embedded Google Maps and define the height and width of the map.
+* Embed Google Maps: Turn on embedded Google Maps and define the height and width of the map
+* Theme Settings: Add HTML before or after the calendar
+* Customized Defaults: Default organizer/venue data
 * Date / Time format is now managed via the default WordPress setting

 = Requirements =